 Have a woodworker in your family?
 Perhaps you could convince them to re-create some Montessori staples from cheaper materials at home!

 2. Montessori has been criticized as being inaccessible

-- Maria Montessori had strived to create a form of education that is inclusive, diverse, and accessible.
-Unfortunately, since the core tenants of Montessori education directly contradict the principles enforced in traditional school systems, much of their schools are private (and therefore costly)
+Maria Montessori had strived to create a form of education that is inclusive, diverse, and accessible.
+Unfortunately, since the core tenants of Montessori education contradict the principles enforced in traditional school systems, many of their schools are private (and therefore costly).